-This is the only Chile con Queso recipe you’ll need for parties, game day, snacks, and more!
-It’s made from scratch, and without processed cheese like Velveeta!
+This is the only homemade Chile con Queso recipe you’ll need for parties, game day, snacks, and more!
+It’s made from scratch and without processed cheese like Velveeta!

 - Please, please, PLEASE only use freshly grated cheese for this Chile con Queso recipe.
 The pre-shredded variety has anti-clumping additives that add a grainy texture to this queso dip.